tremc/tremc/README.md

 `$ tremc -c johndoe:secretbirthday@homeserver:1234 --create-config`

 No configuration file is created automatically.
-You must create it.
+You must create it with the `--create-config` option.
-`$ tremc --create-config

 If you don't like the default configuration file path ~/.config/tremc/settings.cfg, change it: